justindomke/pangolin/README.md

 1. To make things simple for end users who just want to do inference.

-2. To make things simple for *researchers* who want to develop new inference algorithms, develop new ways of specifying probabilistic models, share models between different backends (JAX / PyTorch), share backends written in different languages between interfaces written in different languages, etc. etc.
+2. To make things simple for *researchers* who want to develop new inference algorithms, develop new ways of specifying probabilistic models, share models between different backends (JAX / PyTorch), benchmark inference algorithms written in different languages, etc.

 ## Why (for end users)?

-For end-users, Pangolin provides an interface that is simple and explicit and tries to avoid some of the complexities of modern PPLs.
+For end-users, Pangolin tries to provide an interface that is simple and explicit.
 In particular:

 * **Gradual enhancement.** Easy things should be *really* easy.
 More complex features should be easy to discover.
 Steep learning curves should be avoided.

 * **Small API surface.** The set of abstractions the user needs to learn should be as small as possible.

-* **Explicitness.** Many modern PPLs lean heavily on NumPy's broadcasting semantics.
+* **Explicitness.** Many modern PPLs (e.g. Pyro / NumPyro / PyMC / Orxy) lean heavily on NumPy's broadcasting semantics.
 This looks very nice in simple cases, but becomes confusing in complex cases.
 In Pangolin, by default, only a very limited amount of broadcasting is allowed.
 (Though this is configurable.)
-Instead of implicit broadcasting, in Pangolin, users should use an explicit [`vmap`](https://justindomke.github.io/pangolin/interface.html#pangolin.interface.vmap) transformation, inspired by JAX.
-If you see `x = vmap(normal, [0, None])(a, b)` that means that `a` *must* be one-dimensional, `b` *must* be scalar, and `x` *must* a one-dimensional.
+Instead of implicit broadcasting, in Pangolin, users should use an explicit [`vmap`](https://justindomke.github.io/pangolin/interface.html#pangolin.interface.vmap) transformation, inspired by [`jax.vmap`](https://docs.jax.dev/en/latest/_autosummary/jax.vmap.html).
+If you see `x = vmap(normal, [0, None])(a, b)` that means that `a` *must* be one-dimensional, `b` *must* be scalar, and `x` *must* be one-dimensional.
 Similarly, many modern PPLs inherit their indexing behavior from NumPy, which combines broadcasting with lots of other special cases and is [legendarily complicated](https://numpy.org/doc/stable/user/basics.indexing.html#advanced-indexing).
-Pangolin uses ultra-simple and ultra-legible [full-orthogonal indexing](https://justindomke.github.io/pangolin/interface.html#pangolin.interface.index), so if you see `u = z[x,y]` then you know that `u.ndim = x.ndim + y.ndim` *always*.
+Pangolin uses ultra-simple and ultra-legible [full-orthogonal indexing](https://justindomke.github.io/pangolin/interface.html#pangolin.interface.index).
+If you see `u = z[x,y]` then you know that `z.ndim == 2` and `u.ndim == x.ndim + y.ndim` *always*.
 More complex cases can still be handled with `vmap`.
 All this code more self-documenting and predictable.

 * **Graceful interop.** As much as possible, the system should feel like a natural part of the broader ecosystem, rather than a "new language".
 In particular, Pangolin tries to avoid several oddities common in other modern PPLs:

-  * No "sample" statements or no string labels for variables.
+  * No "sample" statements or string labels.
 In Pyro or NumPyro you write `z = sample('z', Normal(0, 1))`.
 In Pangolin you just write `z = normal(0,1)`.
-If you want to refer to that variable later you just use a reference to the resulting `RV` object.
+If you want to refer to `z` later, you use a reference to the resulting `RV` object, e.g. by writing `E(z)` to get the expected value of `z`.
+You can organize random variables into (recursive) lists or tuples or dictionaries however you want.
+For example, if `x` `y`, and `z` are scalar `RV`s, then `E([x, {'alice': y, 'bob': z}])` will return a list where the first element is a float, and the second element is a dictionary with keys `'alice'` and `'bob'`, each of which map to a float.

   * No attaching data to random variables with "obs" statements.
 In Pyro or NumPyro or PyMC, if a random variable `x` is observed, you need to write something like `x = sample('x', Normal(z, 1), obs=x_obs)`.
 In Pangolin, you always just write `x = normal(z, 1)`.
-You decide if you want to condition on `z` at the inference stage, e.g. by using `E(z)` to estimate the expected value of `z` or `E(z, x, x_obs)` to do it conditioning on `x=x_obs`.
+You decide if you want to condition on `z` at the inference stage, e.g. by using `E(z, x, x_obs)` to estimate the expected value of `z` conditioning on `x=x_obs`.
 This is how it works in math, after all.

   * No "model" objects.
 In Pyro/NumPyro/PyMC and friends you create a "model" object that sort of contains a group of random variables.
 In Pangolin, you just manipulate random variables, with no additional layer of abstraction.
 This is also how it works in math.